Minsk agreements: Breaches of the first Minsk agreement

+However, the separatists then announced that they would hold their own elections in November.
+This violated the Minsk agreement.
+The OSCE chairman Didier Burkhalter confirmed that the elections would go against "the letter and spirit of the Minsk Protocol", and said that they would "further complicate its implementation".
+This is because the elections were not agreed to by all sides, would not involve Ukrainian parties and candidates, would not be observed by the OSCE, and would be held while Russian-backed militants controlled the region.
+Russia said it "respected" the illegal vote, and treated the new local authorities as representing the "people of the Donbas" in future negotiations.
+Separatist leader Zakharchenko said "These are historical times.
+We are creating a new country!".

 Collapse

 The Protocol and Memorandum did not stop the war in the east of Ukraine.
 By January 2015, the Minsk Protocol ceasefire had completely collapsed.
 Following the Russian victory at Donetsk International Airport in defiance of the Protocol, DPR spokesman Eduard Basurin said that "the Minsk Memorandum will not be considered in the form it was adopted".
 Later in the day, DPR leader Alexander Zakharchenko said that the DPR "will not make any attempts at ceasefire talks any more", and that his forces were going to "attack right up to the borders of Donetsk region".
 The New York Times said that the ceasefire had "all but vanished".
 In January - February, Russia repeated its pattern of August 2014, invaded with fresh forces and attacked and defeated Ukrainian forces at Debaltseve, forcing Ukraine to sign a Package of Measures for the Implementation of the Minsk Agreements, or Minsk II.

 Amidst increasing violence in the combat zone, another round of Minsk talks was scheduled for 31 January.
 Members of the Trilateral Contact Group travelled to Minsk to meet representatives of the DPR and LPR.
 The DPR and LPR signatories of the Protocol did not attend, and those representatives that did attend were not able to discuss the implementation of the Protocol or memorandum.
 These representatives asked for the revision of the Protocol and the memorandum.
 The meeting was adjourned with no result.